 Your Master Project is a research and writing project.
 Candidates present their projects at an event open to the public and attended by Evergreen’s Professional Educator Advisory Board.

-Your Professional Growth Plan is a Washington state requirement for your teaching career.
+Your Professional Growth Plan is a Washington State requirement for your teaching career.
 It includes specific areas that you want to improve in your teaching.

 Your faculty will give you a narrative evaluation every quarter during year two.